- Many users reported encountering the 0x800f0801 error code while updating their OS.

 - 0x800F0922: The processing of .NET advanced installers or generic commands failAttempts to process.NET advanced installers or generic commands were unsuccessful.

 How can I fix the 0x800f0801 error code in Windows 11?

 1. Use the Windows Update troubleshooter

-- Press the Windows key + I to open the Settings app, and navigate to System in the left panel followed by Troubleshoot from the right side.
+- Press the Windows key + I and navigate to System in the left panel followed by Troubleshoot.

-- Once you are inside the Troubleshoot menu, click on the Other trouble-shooters option.
+- Once you are inside the Troubleshoot menu, tap on Other trouble-shooters.

-- Now scroll down until you meet the Windows Update troubleshooter and click Run next to it.
+- Now scroll down until you find the Windows Update troubleshooter and click Run.

 2. Run DISM

-- Press the Windows + S key to open the Search bar, then type cmd and right-click on the most relevant result to run it as an Administrator.
+- To enter the Search bar, press Windows + S, then type cmd and right-click on the most relevant result to run it as an Administrator.

 - Type or paste in the following commands and press Enter after each: